Fashioning the Future through Electronic Textile Innovation

 University of Minnesota, Wearable Technology Lab

-January 2021 - Present
+January 2021 - July 2025

 • Engaged in interdisciplinary wearable technology and e-textile research, including rehabilitation garments, strain analysis, digital patternmaking interfaces, and design intelligence for waste reduction.